qyang-nj/llios/macho_parser/docs/LC_CODE_SIGNATURE.md

 The app binary isn't the only thing in the app bundle.
 There are Info.plist and lots of other files, a.k.a resources.
 Each special slot stores the hash of specific thing.

-> -1: Hash of bundle Info.plist
+> -1: Hash of bundle Info.plist\
-> -2: Hash of embedded code signing requirements (described later)
+> -2: Hash of embedded code signing requirements (described later)\
-> -3: Hash of `_CodeSignature/CodeResources`
+> -3: Hash of `_CodeSignature/CodeResources`\
-> -4: App specific hash (usually not used)
+> -4: App specific hash (usually not used)\
-> -5: Hash of entitlement embedded in the code signature (described later)
+> -5: Hash of entitlement embedded in the code signature (described later)\
 > -6/-7: They're not defined in the recent open source cs_blobs.h.
 My guess is that it's related to the new macOS 12.0 entitlement format change (see below).

-A little more on `_CodeSignature/CodeResources`, it's a plist text file, so you can view the content in a text editor.
+A little more on `_CodeSignature/CodeResources`, it's a plist xml file, so you can view the content in any text editor.
 The file stores the hash of each resource file in the app bundle.
 ```
 $ cat Airbnb.app/_CodeSignature/CodeResources
     ...